YvCodeHong/Bank-tech-test/README.md

 I would like to withdraw money from my bank account and that should be displayed.

 As a user,
+So that I don't  withdraw money that I  don't have,
+I would like to see a warning notice notifying that I have enter an amount over my balance.

+As a user,
 So that I know how much I've spent and where I've spent it, I would like to see an account statement printed that shows the date, amount and balance.

 ```

 After creating a user story, I started by diagramming how I would create a bank acccount.
-Initially, the idea was the write the code in one class, but as we are looking for OO design, we had to find solution to extracting the class.
+Initially, the idea was the write the code in one class, but as we are looking for OO design, we had to find a solution to extracting the class.

 ## Author